 It may no longer be the capital, but Istanbul still remains the cultural and economic heart of Turkish life.
-It’s a city with a history dating back for over 2,500 years, situated where two continents meet.
-Travellers enjoying a holiday in Turkey will see rich heritage on every street corner from its impressive landmarks to the vibrant bazaars and local cuisine.
-If you’re considering a first-time visit to this incredible country, take a look at this guide on the best of Istanbul has to offer.
+It’s a city with a history dating back to over 2,500 years, situated where two continents meet.
+Travelers enjoying a holiday in Turkey will see rich heritage on every street corner from its impressive landmarks to the vibrant bazaars and local cuisine.
+If you’re considering a first-time visit to this incredible country, take a look at this guide on the best Istanbul has to offer.

 1. Savour Some Top Shopping